 Decisions

-by Stephen Schwegler
+by Violet Schwegler

 He looks to his left and sees a plate of toast, covered in butter.
 On his right, a plate of glazed doughnuts, glistening in the sunlight.
 Across from him sits a man with a gun.